fastruby/blog/_posts/2020-06-17-ombulabs-open-source-guidelines.markdown

 At [OmbuLabs](https://www.ombulabs.com/) some of our time is spent working on open source projects.
 Also some of us contribute to open source during our spare time.

-Here are a few tips that help us keep our OSS contributions organized and encourage people to contribute:
+This article will show you some tips that help us keep our OSS contributions organized and encourage people to contribute.

 <!--more-->